JoyH127/community-client/README.md

 ## The Project..

 The initial concept of the project is the combination with social media and streaming service.
-The social media app for streaming service will provide weekly brand new movie information and a Social page to talk about the contents.
+The community website for streaming service will provide weekly brand new movie information and a Social page to talk about the contents.

 ## Targeted user
  The targeted customers can be any range of age and race who uses streaming servicce.